 Issuers also don’t have to notify you in advance if they decide to close your credit card account.

 Reasons for an issuer to close a card account

-If you violated the terms of your card agreement in some fashion, that could also cause the bank to shut down your account.
+If you violated the terms of your card agreement in some fashion, that could also cause the issuer to shut down your account.
 Another cause could be that you haven’t used your credit card in a while.
-Card issuers would then not be making any money off you and they would prefer to extend credit to someone else who makes them money.
+Card issuers would then not be making any money off you and would prefer to extend credit to someone else who makes them money.

 Talk to your card issuer

 Whatever the reason, if you did not like this surprise and want to hold on to your card, your best bet is to negotiate with the issuer.
 Contact a representative, tell them that you want to continue using your card and see what they can do for you.

 As for any rewards you have on the card, whether you can retain them after a card’s closing depends on what type of rewards they are.
 If they’re made out by your card issuer itself, you will most likely not have access to them following a card’s closing.
 However, if the rewards are issued by another entity, such as miles issued by an airline, in a tie-up with the issuer, you will likely be able to hold on to those miles.

 The bottom line